 Our Goal is to provide riding opportunities for disadvantaged and underserved children of our community.
 We strive to provide the joy of a horse these veterans who have given so dearly.

-While some of us have had the chance to experience the joy and serenity that comes from riding a horse, many will never have that opportunity, unless we provide it for them.
-For the past five years, the CHAPS and MPF have been creating programs and raising money to provide rides and equestrian experiences for veterans and disadvantaged children.
+While some of us have had the chance to experience the joy and serenity that comes from riding a horse, many will never have that opportunity unless we provide it for them.
+For the past eight years, CHAPS and the MPF have been creating programs and raising money to provide rides and equestrian experiences for veterans and disadvantaged children.

 Over the years, CHAPS and the MPF have raised funds for rides from very generous grants provided by WHOA!
 (Woodside Horse Owners Association).
-Other supporters include members of the community, the Woodside Community Foundation, Nordstrom's, Google and the Comandery of St Francis/Order of St. John.
-More than 200 rides and equestrian experiences for veterans and children have been provided.
+Other supporters include members of the community, the Woodside Community Foundation, Nordstrom's and Google.
+More than 1034 rides and equestrian experiences for veterans and children have been provided.
 Veterans and children have the opportunity to interact with horses in ways that feel most comfortable.
 For most this involves riding, sometimes in an arena, and sometimes on a trail.
-For others, this involves interaction that involves grooming, learning how to lead, saddle, care and relate to horses.
+For others, this might be interaction that involves grooming, learning how to lead, saddle, care and relate to horses.
 The joy and happiness on faces of these veterans and kids brings tears to our eyes.